-Extended Data Figure 5 Gsp1 interface mutations rewire the protein-protein interactions with the partners of Gsp1 for which there are co-complex X-ray crystal structures (core regulators Srm1 and Rna1, and effectors Yrb1, Kap95, Pse1, and Srp1). a, b Change in pulled-down prey partner abundance is expressed as log2(PREY abundanceMUT / PREY abundanceWT)).
+Extended Data Figure 5 Protein-protein interactions between interface mutants of Gsp1 and Gsp1 partners for which there are co-complex X-ray crystal structures (core regulators Srm1 and Rna1, and effectors Yrb1, Kap95, Pse1, and Srp1). a, b Change in pulled-down prey partner abundance is expressed as log2(PREY abundanceMUT / PREY abundanceWT)).
 N-3xFL and C-3xFL labelled mutants are tagged with an amino- or carboxy-terminal triple FLAG tag, respectively. a, Changes in pulled-down prey partner abundance when the point mutation is in the core of the Gsp1 interface with the prey partner. b, All changes in pulled-down prey partner abundance for core regulators Srm1 and Rna1, and effectors Yrb1, Kap95, Pse1, and Srp1, regardless whether the mutation is in the interface core with the partner or not.

 Referee #3: